jj1bdx/codebeamsto2019-presentation/rikitake-codebeamsto2019-beamparadigm.md

 ---

-# Programming Paradigm in Wikipedia
+# Programming paradigm, shown in Wikipedia

 > Programming paradigms are a way to classify programming languages based on their features.
 -- [Wikipedia](https://en.wikipedia.org/wiki/Programming_paradigm)